guebe/ACSC2024/FPFC/README.md

 Thus I decided it was time to visualize the line segments I found in memory!
 After dumping them with ghidra into a text file I wrote a python program which displayed the data.

 This was the breakthrough.
-Visualizeing the lines and using gdb with crafted input data and visualizing the newly calculated points I saw that the line segments where reflecting my vector.
+Visualizing the lines and using gdb with crafted input data and visualizing the newly calculated points I saw that the line segments where reflecting my vector.
 So the lines where mirrors!
 And the pane was a labyrinth!

 ![input semantic](./visual.png)